Skip to main content

 note

-For more information about JWT token formatting, see the paragraph 4.1 Registered Claim Names in the Internet Engineering Task Force (IETF) memo that describes JSON Web Tokens.
+For more information about JWT formatting, see the paragraph 4.1 Registered Claim Names in the Internet Engineering Task Force (IETF) memo that describes JSON Web Tokens.

 The JWT must use the RS256 signature algorithm.
 The secret used to sign the JWT is an asymmetric key generated during installation.